qpfiffer/qpfiffer.com/posts/2020-02-13-MR2_FireSale.markdown

   it's still rattling around in there but shouldn't be a big deal.
 * Theres mouse-poop in the trunk: I had to pull out all of the fabric in there when I bought the car so it's largely empty.

+## Where is it

+The one super annoying thing is that both engines and a few parts are here in PDX, but the car itself is out in Scappoose in a hangar.
+It'll need to be trailered to go anywhere useful, but the engines can be grabbed here in Portland.